arthurzcx/open-stock/README.md

 ### Noitce

-- All A-shares data from open API.
+- All A-shares data from open web APIs.